-The Award is operated under the terms of a Memorandum and Articles of Association which provides for a governing Council appointed by the relevant Government Minister, currently the Minister for Children and Youth Affairs, Frances Fitzgerald T. D. to manage and develop the Award Programme.
+The Award is operated under the terms of a Memorandum and Articles of Association which provides for a governing Council appointed by the relevant Government Minister, currently the Minister for Children and Youth Affairs, Dr James Reilly T. D. to manage and develop the Award Programme.

 Gaisce - Gradam an Uachtaráin is a Private Company, limited by guarantee and not having a share capital; is registered with the Companies Registration Office (Company Registration Number 251020) and is a registered Charity with the Revenue Commissioners (Charity Number CHY 8482).

 The Council is appointed for a three year term and comprises of President’s Award Leaders, Gaisce alumni, business supporters and those with relevant experience.
 The nomination of Council includes the appointment of a Chairman.

 Gaisce is fully tax compliant and has an up to date Tax Clearance Certificate from Revenue (Reference 04723849-28167F - copy available on request).
 Gaisce’s financial year is 31 December and its accounts are audited annually by PricewaterhouseCoopers.
 Gaisce’s legal advisors are A&L Goodbody, solicitors.